The Missing Link for Active Women in Perimenopause

 • A sense of overwhelm, irritability, or even rage

-You’ve likely done what responsible, proactive people do:
+You’ve likely done what proactive people do:

-Maybe you’ve even tried talk therapy.
+Doctors.
+Physical therapy.
+Maybe even therapy.

-you’re still not back to yourself.
+And yet… you’re still not back to yourself.

 Why This Phase of Life Feels So Hard